William Walker (filibuster)

+Biography

 Early life

 William Walker was born in Nashville, Tennessee, in 1824 to James Walker and his wife Mary Norvell.
-His father was an English settler.
+His father was a Scottish settler.
 His mother was the daughter of Lipscomb Norvell, an American Revolutionary War officer from Virginia.
 One of Walker's maternal uncles was John Norvell, a U.S. Senator from Michigan and founder of The Philadelphia Inquirer.
-Walker was engaged to Ellen Martin, but she died of yellow fever before they could be married, and he died without children.

 Walker graduated summa cum laude from the University of Nashville at the age of 14.
 In 1843, at the age of 19, he received a medical degree from the University of Pennsylvania.
 Walker then continued his medical studies at Edinburgh and Heidelberg.
 He practiced medicine briefly in Philadelphia, but soon moved to New Orleans where he studied law privately.
+In New Orleans, he developed a romantic attraction for a deaf woman, Helen Martin, and learned sign language to communicate with her.
+While the precise nature of their relationship is uncertain, Martin's subsequent death from yellow fever led Walker to develop "a daring ambition and a reckless disregard of life".

+Walker practiced law for a short time, then quit to become co-owner and editor of The Daily Crescent newspaper in March 1849.
+The Crescent was a liberal, anti-slavery newspaper.
+In October 1849, Walker attended the Memphis Railroad Convention with fellow Crescent editor J.C.
+Larue, which explored possible routes for a transcontinental railroad connecting the Mississippi Valley to the Pacific Ocean.
+Multiple proposals at the convention argued for a route in Central America, including across Nicaragua.
+Walker and Larue were accused in November, 1849 of assaulting E.J.
+Gomez, the owner of a rival newspaper, La Patria, over a claim made in that paper about The Daily Crescent.
+After selling his stake in the paper, Walker left for San Francisco in July, 1850.

-Walker practiced law for a short time, then quit to become co-owner and editor of the New Orleans Crescent newspaper.
-In 1849, he moved to San Francisco, where he worked as editor of the San Francisco Herald and fought three duels; he was wounded in two of them.
-Walker then conceived the idea of conquering vast regions of Central America and creating new slave states to join those already part of the Union.
-These campaigns were known as filibustering, or freebooting, and were supported by the Southern expansionist secret society, the Knights of the Golden Circle.
+In San Francisco, Walker worked as editor of the San Francisco Herald and fought three duels; he was wounded in two of them.
+In the early 1850s, many military expeditions that sought to create colonies in Mexico and Central America, called filibusters, were developing in San Francisco.
+Also known as freebooting, this practice was supported by the Southern expansionist secret society, the Knights of the Golden Circle.

-Duel with William Hicks Graham

 Walker gained national attention by dueling with law clerk William Hicks Graham on January 12, 1851.
-Walker criticized Graham and his colleagues in the Herald, which angered Graham and prompted him to challenge Walker to a duel.
-Graham was a notorious gunman, having taken part in a number of duels and shootouts in the Old West.
-Walker, on the other hand, had experience dueling with single-shot pistols at one time, but his duel with Graham was fought with revolvers.
+Walker criticized Graham and his colleagues in the Herald, which prompted Graham to challenge Walker to a duel.
+Graham was a notorious gunman; Walker had experience dueling with single-shot pistols, but his duel with Graham was fought with revolvers.
+Walker was wounded; Graham was arrested but was quickly released.

-The combatants met at Mission Dolores, where each was given a Colt Dragoon with five shots.
-They stood face to face at ten paces, and each aimed and fired at the signal of a referee.
-Graham managed to fire two bullets, hitting Walker in his pantaloons and his thigh, seriously wounding him.
-Walker tried a number of times to shoot his weapon, but he failed to land even a single shot and Graham was left unscathed.
-The duel ended when Walker conceded.
-Graham was arrested but was quickly released.
 The duel was recorded in The Daily Alta California.